spsaswat/Disability-Helper/face-recognizer-android/README.md

 # Realtime Face Recognizer

-This sample demonstrates realtime face recognition on Android.
-The project is based on the [FaceNet](https://arxiv.org/abs/1503.03832).
+A face recognition app that will help a person with vision disabiltiy.
+This app will help the person with disabiltiy to identify the person.
+The app is based on the [FaceNet](https://arxiv.org/abs/1503.03832).

 ## Inspiration
 The project is heavily inspired by